agasthik/aws-csa-2017/README.md

   - Volume is just block data.
 You need to format it create specific file system e.g. ext4

   - Root Volume is one where OS is installed / booted.
 It is not encrypted by default on AWS AMIs

+### EBS Volumes

+  - EBS volume can be changed on the fly(except for magnetic standard)

+  - Best practice is to stop the EC2 instance and then change the volume

+  - You can change volume types by taking a snapshot and then using the snapshot to create a new volume

+  - If you change a volume on the fly you must wait for 6 hours before you make another change

+  - You can scale EBS volume up only

 ### RAID, Volumes & Snapshots.

   - RAID 0 – Striped, No Redundancy , Good Performance – No Backup/Failover

-  - RAID 1 – mirrored, Redundancy
+  - RAID 1 – Mirrored, Redundancy

   - RAID 5 – Good for reads, bad for writes.
 AWS doesn’t recommend using RAID 5 on EBS

-  - RAID 10 – Raid 0 + Raid 1
+  - RAID 10 – Raid 0 + Raid 1 - Good Redundancy , Good Performance - Done for very high I/O

   - Use RAID Arrays when a single volume IOPs are not sufficient for your need.
 E.g. Database.
 Then you create RAID Array to meet IOPs requirements.